BelsabelTekle/Research-Document-Analayzer/README.md

 Backend: Developed using Flask, it handles API requests, file processing, and interaction with MongoDB.

-Frontend: Developed using React, Javascript, HTML and CSS , it provides a user-friendly interface for uploading documents, viewing summaries, and asking questions.
+Frontend: Developed using React, Javascript, HTML and CSS.

+It provides a user-friendly interface for uploading documents, viewing summaries, and asking questions.

 ## Getting Started
 ### Prerequisites